Kristina01111000/WordPressTheme/README.md

 	- change recent activity to what's new?
 	- set up read more for tag pages
 	- change lesson to mini lesson?
+	- check on accessibilty -> does gecko automarically do it?
+		- add img descriptions

 To do: